open-feature/flagd/docs/reference/flag-definitions.md

 ## Flags

 `flags` is a **required** property.
-The flags property is a top level property that contains a collection of individual flags and their corresponding flag configurations.
+The flags property is a top-level property that contains a collection of individual flags and their corresponding flag configurations.

 ```json
 {